What is What Is ETFE (Foil/Film):

 Ethylene Tetrafluoroethylene (ETFE) is a fluorine-based plastic polymer that offers a creative and lightweight alternative to glass.
-Developed over 40 years ago by DuPont, ETFE has similar light transmission to glass, but at just 1% of the weight.
-With a lifespan of over 30 years and excellent weathering properties, ETFE film is becoming the material of choice for a outdoor and outdoor/indoor spaces in a variety of climates.
-An ETFE cushion application, using multiple layers of ETFE with air-filled pneumatic cavities, works extremely well for fully enclosed thermal envelopes.
+Developed over 40 years ago, ETFE has a similar light transmission to glass, but at just 1% of the weight.
+With a lifespan of over 30 years and excellent weathering properties, ETFE film is becoming the material of choice for outdoor and outdoor/indoor spaces in a variety of climates.